winslowchurch/pixelArt/README.md

 # pixelArt
-Abstract Pixel Art Brush Tool
+Abstract Pixel Art Brush Tool made with Processing 4.2 ⭐️
-Processing 4.2

 Instructions
 ------------
-Press r to refresh the page
+- Press r to refresh the page
-Press s to toggle stroke
+- Press s to toggle stroke
-Press spacebar to toggle drawing
+- Press spacebar to toggle drawing
-Use up and down arrows to change pixel size
+- Use up and down arrows to change pixel size
-Clicking changes colors
+- Clicking changes colors
-Pressing escape saves the canvas as a tif
+- Pressing escape saves the canvas as a tif

 Examples
 --------